 Sage costs between around £120 to £300 a year, depending on what tier you decide to use.
 It works off of a monthly subscription model, split into 3 tiers:

 The regular monthly cost for these tiers, respectively, is $12, $24 and $30.
-Some of the extra features only available in more advanced plans include being able to forecast your cash flow, manage your product inventory and send quotes or estimates to potential clients.
+Some of the extra features only available in more advanced plans include being able to forecast your cash flow, manage your product inventory, any ePOS transactions you’ve had, customer cash and card payments and send quotes or estimates to potential clients.

 Is Sage business cloud accounting the same as Sage one?